nalgeon/sqlpkg-cli/README.md

 `sqlpkg` manages SQLite extensions, just like `pip` does with Python packages or `brew` does with macOS programs.

-It works primarily with the [SQLite package registry](https://sqlpkg.org/), but is not limited to it.
+It works primarily with the [SQLite extension hub](https://sqlpkg.org/), but is not limited to it.
 You can install SQLite extensions from GitHub repositories or other websites.
 All you need is a package spec file (more on that later).

 ```
 sqlpkg is a package manager for installing and updating SQLite extensions.